-The club has use of a flying field by the Thames with a grass strip.
+The club has use of a grass strip and flying field by the Thames at Thames Valley Park with a grass strip.
 This is for the use of Members only.
 Anyone found using the strip who is not a club member will be asked by TVP security to stop flying.

 For a view of our flying site, watch the video at Flying field video

-Saturdays and Wednesday are regular club flying days, which members normally attend.
+Saturdays and Wednesdays are regular club flying days which members normally attend.
 The club provide training for beginners on these days throughout the year, running from 10:00 to around 5:00 p.m., subject to weather conditions and trainer availability.

-Flying is permitted outside of these times but members need to make their own arrangements with other fliers via the RDMAC Googlegroup/phone to ensure another flier is with them to comply with the club ‘no lone flying’ policy.
-The committees biggest concern at the TVP flying field is a member of the general public being hit by a model aircraft as this would probably result in the loss of the flying field.
+Members often make their own arrangements with other fliers via emailing the club Googlegroup to ensure at least one other another flier is with them at all times.
 The role of a second person at the field is to act as a ‘look-out’ for members of the public approaching, or crossing the strip, when models are being flown close to the strip or are on landing approach, and to advise them and/or the pilot.

 Permitted flying times are as follows :